-During waves of the COVID-19 pandemic the mortality risk for the shielded group increased less than for the matched group with similar profiles of health conditions and demographics.
-This effect was, however, concentrated in waves 1 and 3 when shielding was explicitly recommended by Government, and we found no effect in wave 2 when shielding had not been recommended.
+effect in wave 2 when shielding had not been recommended.
 We estimated that shielding overall reduced mortality risk during pandemic waves by 34%, preventing an estimated 496 deaths in Liverpool over the high-risk periods in the study.
 The effect was greatest where COVID-19 was recorded as the cause of death and was greater in the more affluent areas.

 As shown previously,10 we find that shielded individuals were more likely to die during the pandemic, even after accounting for observable differences in morbidity.
-However, this is likely to be the result of unobserved mortality risks, for example severity and stage of underlying conditions not reflected in our dataset.
+However, this is likely to be the result of unobserved mortality risks, for example, severity and stage of underlying conditions not reflected in our data set.
 This leads us to believe that these results from previous studies are a consequence of lack of comparability between the shielded and non-shielded.
-That would be consistent with the selection criteria identifying the most vulnerable individuals to be shielded.7 The use of propensity score matching, and inverse probability weighting are important steps in addressing the comparability issues, but they are limited by how much of the underlying propensity to die is reflected in the observable data.
+That would be consistent with the selection criteria for identifying the most vulnerable individuals to be shielded.7 The use of propensity score matching and inverse probability weighting are important steps in addressing the comparability issues, but they are limited by how much of the underlying propensity to die is reflected in the observable data.

 The problem of lack of comparability can be partially circumvented by analysing the variations from low transmission periods to high-risk periods between shielded and non-shielded groups.
-In our analysis, we find that during high-risk periods the shielded population risk of death is lower when compared to the non-shielded.
+In our analysis, we find that during high-risk periods, the shielded population's risk of death is lower when compared to the non-shielded.
 This is consistent with a 'switch-on, switch-off' logic, where people may be expected to follow the shielding recommendations more closely if the risk is higher.
-When the risk of infections and deaths was higher, the recommendations tended to become stricter, while becoming milder during the low-risk periods.9 This potential explanation is strengthened by our wave heterogeneity analysis.
-When looking at the individual effect of each of the three waves identified in this analysis, only Wave 1 and Wave 3 show positive effects of shielding in preventing deaths.
-These correspond to the periods where shielding was fully or partially in effect, while Wave 2 corresponds to a period where shielding was not in effect (Figure S4, in Appendix).9 Part of Wave 3 (as defined in our model) overlaps with a period where shielding was not implemented nationally, which may explain a smaller effect when compared to Wave 1.
+When the risk of infections and deaths was higher, the recommendations tended to become stricter, while becoming milder during low-risk periods.9 This potential explanation is strengthened by our wave heterogeneity analysis.
+When looking at the individual effects of each of the three waves identified in this analysis, only waves 1 and 3 show positive effects of shielding in preventing deaths.
+These correspond to the periods where shielding was fully or partially in effect, while wave 2 corresponds to a period where shielding was not in effect (Fig. S4, in Appendix).9 Part of wave 3 (as defined in our model) overlaps with a period where shielding was not implemented nationally, which may explain a smaller effect when compared to wave 1.

-Subgroup analysis showed no significant differences between females and males who are shielded in high-risk periods.
-Although the literature consistently shows that men and women had different levels of compliance to non-pharmaceutical interventions during the COVID-19 pandemic,^{20,21} our results seem to indicate that the shielding recommendations during the higher risk periods may have been followed similarly across genders.
+Subgroup analysis showed no significant differences between females and males who are shielded during high-risk periods.
+Although the literature consistently shows that men and women had different levels of compliance with non-pharmaceutical interventions during the COVID-19 pandemic,^{20,21} our results seem to indicate that the shielding recommendations during the higher risk periods may have been followed similarly across genders.
 When looking at the index of multiple deprivation, the shielding effect during high-risk periods is providing more benefits to the least deprived.
 One possible explanation would be that people living in the least deprived areas have better conditions to self-isolate (e.g., bigger houses with spare rooms) when compared to people living in the most deprived areas.^{22-24}